ceph/ceph/doc/rados/operations/pools.rst

 Create a Pool
 =============

-Before creating pools, refer to the `Pool, PG and CRUSH Config Reference`_.
-Ideally, you should override the default value for the number of placement groups in your Ceph configuration file, as the default is NOT ideal.
-For details on placement group numbers refer to `setting the number of placement groups`_
+If you are not using the PG autoscaler you may wish to explicitly set a value for :confval:osd_pool_default_pg_num, as the default is small and not ideal for many production-scale deployments.
+Refer to the `Pool, PG and CRUSH Config Reference`_.
+Be careful, though, to not set a very high value as auto-deployed pools, notably certain RGW pools, will not hold much data and thus should not have a gratuitous number of PGs.
+When the PG autoscaler is not actively managing placement group numbers, best practice is to explicitly provide pg_num and pgp_num when creating each pool.

 .. note:: Starting with Luminous, all pools need to be associated to the application using the pool.
 See `Associate Pool to Application`_ below for